What an island! Arboreous hillsides, emerald green bays, gorgeous gorges. And lots of interesting critters.

 One evening on the way back to camp we found a shrew running infront of us on the trail.
 It was almost dark and therefore visibility was low, but by the size and the way of running I could clearly identify the animal as a shrew.
 Curiously enough the shrew kept running on the trail for about 40! meters.
 Since we had nothing with us to capture it, we eventually took over – but only to welcome the shrew again at our tent (another 100m! further – and I am sure it was the same shrew!!)
 It took refuge under our tent and was not seen again.

-According to different sources (1,4,5) three species of shrew (Spitzmäuse) inhabit Corsica: greater white-toothed shrew (Crocidura russula) – Hausspitzmaus, lesser white-toothed shrew (Crocidura suaveolens) – Gartenspitzmaus; Etruscan shrew (Suncus etruscus) – Etruskerspitzmaus – smallest mammal of Europe! (bodylength: 3,5-5,3 cm; weight: 1,5-2,2 g)
+According to Aulagnier et al. (2009) two species of shrew (Spitzmäuse) inhabit Corsica: Lesser white-toothed shrew (Crocidura suaveolens) – Gartenspitzmaus – and Etruscan shrew (Suncus etruscus) – Etruskerspitzmaus – smallest mammal of Europe! (bodylength: 3,5-5,3 cm; weight: 1,5-2,2 g)

-Because of the size of „my Ostriconi shrew“ I can exclude the Etruscan shrew.
+Because of the size I exclude the Etruscan shrew.

 red-legged partridge – Rothuhn (1)